 Like people in the United States, Canadians show appreciation for their good fortune once a year on Thanksgiving when bellies are filled with turkey, stuffing, mashed potatoes, and pumpkin pie.

-Unlike the U.S., the Thanksgiving holiday is not as big a celebration in Canada.
-Nevertheless, it is a popular time for Canadians to gather with family, so more people than usual are usually traveling that weekend.
+The Thanksgiving holiday is not as big of a celebration in Canada, though it is a popular time to gather with family, so more people than usual travel that weekend.

-Although the U.S. and Canada share a continent, the two do not share the same day for Thanksgiving.
-In Canada, the second Monday of October is the statutory, or public, holiday whereas American Thanksgiving is celebrated on the fourth Thursday of November.
+Although the U.S. and Canada share a continent, the two countries do not honor the Thanksgiving holiday on the same day.
+In Canada, the second Monday of October is the official statutory (public) holiday—in all provinces and territories except Prince Edward Island, New Brunswick, and Nova Scotia.
+Thanksgiving in the U.S. is celebrated on the fourth Thursday of November.

-The Canadian Thanksgiving holiday may officially be observed on the second Monday of October, however, families and friends may generally get together for their Thanksgiving meal on any one of the three days of the three-day holiday weekend.
+The Canadian holiday is observed on the second Monday of October; however, families and friends generally get together for their Thanksgiving meal on any of the three days of the holiday weekend.